 which was more than they had intended to spend on holidays in that

 time.
-As they were still within the cooling-off period, they were
+As they were still within the cooling-off period,

 Selling your timeshare may not be as easy as you

 think.
 Here are some things to consider before putting your